SergioNeto14/sergioneto14/README.md

 Specialized in solving data problems, you would be surprised (contains ironic thinking) about my hard skills, such as:
 - Knowledge in languages like: SQL, Python, VBA, Javascript, Java.
 - Tools as: Tableau, Power BI, plotting libs in Python, Jupyter Notebook
-- Graduated in Math, Concluded MBA in Data Science, i'm currently at my last year to be graduated in Computer Engineering.
+- Graduated in Math, Concluded MBA in Data Science, I'm currently at my last year to be graduated in Computer Engineering.

 Some facts:
 - My last task from Math graduation was a prediction of paper waste on schools' classrooms from São Paulo.